trezor-graveyard/trezor-chrome-extension/README.md

 Allowed ports are 21324, 21325 and 21326.

+Note: there is a known bug - if you set up UDP connection, but turn off the emulator, the HID device listing might get stuck on webpage reloads.
+If you notice this, set `wuindow.setUdp([])` or turn on the emulator.

 ## API

 If installed using some of the described methods, the extension has an id `jcjjhjgimijdkoamemaghajlhegmoclj`.